 Individuals should be reassured that sitting to void is okay, especially if it will improve voiding function and prevent discomfort.

-Transgender women, when making the decision to undergo a gender affirming surgical procedure, may elect to undergo a procedure that shortens their urethra.
-This can increase the risk of urinary tract infections (UTIs), scar tissue build up, and urethral strictures.
+Transgender women, when making the decision to undergo a gender-affirming surgical procedure, may elect to undergo a procedure that shortens their urethra.
+This can increase the risk of urinary tract infections (UTIs), scar tissue build-up, and urethral strictures.
 After surgery, individuals can experience neurogenic bladder symptoms, and during recovery, they may need intermittent catheterization.

 In this type of procedure, the prostate is relocated, which can cause challenges with urination and complete voiding.
-Individuals should discuss options of new toileting techniques with their healthcare provider to find the best fit for their needs.
+Individuals should discuss options for new toileting techniques with their healthcare provider to find the best fit for their needs.

-Knowing Your Health Care Rights
+Knowing Your Healthcare Rights